robinssq/api-docs/docs/productapi.rst

    * - clickmate_link
      - string
-     - The :ref:`ClickMate <clickmate_overview>` URL which monetizes the retrieved product
+     - The monetized Narrativ link which is exclusively matched to each merchant

    * - product_information